-1. Collect, assemble, edit and arrange for either print or e-publication three issues annually (Spring-Jan/Feb; Summer-Jun/July; Fall-Oct/Nov) of the NCWSS Newsletter, and send materials to the Executive Secretary for printing and mailing.

-a) Send the first issue to all members along with renewal notice to those who are inactive members; subsequent issues would go only to active members.
-This issue would highlight the annual meeting, introduce the new officers and directors, give the graduate student paper and poster contest winners, etc.

-b) The summer issue would include the call for papers for the next annual meeting.

-2. Report to the Board of Directors on the cost of publication and offer suggestions for any improvements in the NCWSS Newsletter.

-- 3. Provide oversight of the NCWSS website and serve as the editor for electronic material posted on the NCWSS website. - 4.
+- 1. Collect, assemble, edit and arrange for either print or e-publication three issues annually (Spring-Feb/Mar; Summer-Jun/July; Fall-Sept/Oct) of the NCWSS Newsletter, and send materials to the Executive Secretary. - a) Send the first issue to all members along with renewal notice to those who are inactive members; subsequent issues would go only to active members.
+This issue would highlight the annual meeting, introduce the new officers and directors, give the graduate student paper and poster contest winners, etc. - b) The summer issue would include the call for papers for the next annual meeting. - 2.
+Report to the Board of Directors on the publication and offer suggestions for any improvements in the NCWSS Newsletter. - 3.
+Provide oversight of the NCWSS website and serve as the editor for electronic material posted on the NCWSS website. - 4.
 Provide to NCWSS archives copies of each NCWSS Newsletter, photos, and other items of historic importance assembled during term as editor. - 5.
-Prepare a notebook containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.
+Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.